grand-prix-stats/grand-prix-stats.github.io/f1/countries/germany/races.md

 ---
-title: List of All Formula 1® Races in Germany
+title: List of All Formula 1® Races in Germany by Year
 layout: page
+rowCount: 76
 ---

 | Season | Round | Name | Laps Completed | Race Duration |